greatdevaks/adjunct-courses/ics-214-it-workshop-iii-python/README.md

   - [90 minutes] Let's Talk Data: Python, Numpy, SciPy, and Visualizations
   - [90 minutes] Into the Web: Web Development and RESTful APIs
   - [90 minutes] Final Assessment (1 hour) + Ask Me Anything (30 minutes)

+**Course Pre-requisites:**</br>
+Understanding of the below-mentioned topics would be good to have.

+- Data Types, Variables, and Operators
+- Conditionals and Logical Operators
+- Loops
+- Lists, Tuples, Maps, Dictionaries, and related operations
+- Strings and String Processing
+- Functions

 **Disclaimer:**</br>
 The content and the views presented during the sessions/workshops are the author’s own and not of the organizations/companies they are associated with.